Our team provides the veterinary and nursing experience and expertise that is needed to deliver an excellent service at

-Ann and Elicia head a team of twelve experienced veterinary nurses.
+Ann, Elicia and Aimee head a team of thirteen experienced veterinary nurses.
 All of our nurses are qualified and “registered” with the Royal College of Veterinary Surgeons (“Registered Veterinary Nurses”, RVNs).
-They are Leanne, Kerry W, Kerry R, Gemma, Sophie, Felicity, Laura, Amber, Jade and Aimee.
+They are Leanne, Kerry W, Kerry R, Gemma, Sophie, Felicity, Laura, Amber, Sarah and Jade.
 Leanne holds the veterinary nursing Certificate in Emergency and Critical Care.
 Kerry R holds the Diploma in Advanced Veterinary Nursing (Surgical), and Felicity is well on the way to getting it.
 Gemma, Elicia, Laura, Amber and Leanne have all completed an advanced anaesthesia course.
 Leanne also has the Certificate in Emergency and Critical Care.
 Laura has the Feline Nursing Diploma and a BSAVA Merit in Diagnostic Imaging.
 Sarah has a Certificate in Feline Nursing.

-Susan, our ever cheerful cleaner, joined us mid 2013 and is always a ray of sunshine at the end of long hard day!
+Susan, our ever cheerful cleaner, joined us mid 2013 and is a ray of sunshine at the end of long hard day!
 Crazy but true fact: This unbelievably tough lady carried on coming to work for a week with a broken leg before telling anyone after she fell over a mop.
 Her femur had a crack that needed metalwork putting in to fix it!

 Visitors, students and prep-room volunteers